Question: How do I determine the OS installed in my unit?

 Question: I lost my product manual.
 Where can I get another?

-Answer: Product manuals are now available for download on each of the product pages.
+Answer: Product manuals are now available on the Downloads page of this site.

 Question: I lost my power supply and bought a replacement from the local electronics store, but now the unit sounds more distorted than usual, especially when I am in Pattern Edit mode.